11/7/2024

 speaker

 Thank you.
-Next question is coming from Greg McGinnis from Social Bank, U of I.
+Next question is coming from Greg McGinnis from Scotiabank.
+Your line is now live.

 speaker

-Hello, this is Victor Fedewa with Greg McGinnis.
-First of all, congrats on the strong leasing quarter.
-Only a few centers experienced some noticeable occupancy decline.
-Hilton Head and the Hobart Beach were among those.
-I just wanted to get some detail about which tenants departed, why, and how it's withending process going.
+Hello, this is Victor Fadio on with Greg McGinnis.
+First of all, yeah, congrats on the strong leasing quarter.
+And only a few centers experienced some noticeable occupancy decline.
+Hilton Head and Rehobo Beach were among those.
+So I just wanted to get some details about which tenants departed, why, and how is the retending process going?

 speaker